Transfer Student Housing

 To Apply for On-campus Housing:

-Once we receive your housing contract we will contact you to fill out a housing survey.
-This will help our office with your housing assignment.
 Transfer students have the opportunity to live in Rifkin Hall, Sterling Hall, Sullivan Hall, Weiss Hall, or University Towers.
 Find out more about our Residence Halls.

 ATTENTION: Incoming transfer students must apply for housing online to receive full consideration for campus housing for the 2014-2015 academic year.
 The $300 deposit paid to the University for Admissions already includes the deposit for housing as well!